ThomasHepworth/PersonalDevTools/blog/src/pages/about.md

 title: "About"
 ---

-## Hi, I'm Tom 👋
+## Hi, I'm Tom

 I'm a data linker and engineer based in the UK, working for the Ministry of Justice.

 I previously worked on [`splink`](https://github.com/moj-analytical-services/splink), the open-source linkage library.
 These days I'm mostly focussed on address matching, building out [`uk_address_matcher`](https://github.com/moj-analytical-services/uk_address_matcher).

-I mostly post about data-y things here, but I also enjoy a good ramble about whatever I'm into from time to time 👨‍💻
+I mostly post about data-y things here, but I also enjoy a good ramble about whatever I'm into from time to time.

 ### Outside of work